luxonis/depthai-docs-website/source/pages/faq.rst

 megaAI uses all the same hardware, firmware, software, and training stacks as DepthAI (and uses the same DepthAI Github repositories), it is simply the tiny single-camera variant.

+More details - including open source 3D files and schematics, can be found `here <https://docs.luxonis.com/projects/hardware/en/latest/pages/BK1096.html>`__.

 You can buy megaAI from our distributors and also our online store `here <https://shop.luxonis.com/products/bw1093>`__.

 Which Model Should I Order?
 ###########################

 Embedded CV/AI requires all sorts of different shapes/sizes/permutations.
 And so we have a variety of options to meet these needs.
 Below is a quick/dirty summary for the ~10,000-foot view of the options:

 - **USB3C with Onboard Cameras** (`BW1098OBC <https://shop.luxonis.com/collections/all/products/1098obcenclosure>`__) - Great for quickly using DepthAI with a computer.
   All cameras are onboard, and it has a USB3C connection which can be used with any USB3 or USB2 host.
 This is the basis for OAK-D.